6 Necessities to Secure a Work From Anywhere Infrastructure

 Embrace your VPN through culture, standards, and reinforcement.
 Make it known that employees should only access and share internal files through the secure network.
 Better yet, rely on a Software-defined Wide Area Network (SD-WAN) deployment for more granular controls and higher redundancy.
-Another option to consider is Direct-to-Cloud hardware-free backup and disaster recovery (BDR).
-Comprehensive and easy-to-configure, connectivity options include customer VPN, site-to-site VPN, and port forwarding.
+Another option to consider is Direct-to-Cloud (D2C) hardware-free backup and disaster recovery (BDR).
+Comprehensive and easy-to-configure, connectivity options include client VPN, site-to-site VPN, and port forwarding.

 4. Data Classification

 Data classification best practices need to be established, documented, accessible, and backed up.
 Onboarding procedures and compliance rules should reinforce processes around sharing and saving corporate-owned documents and intellectual property.
 Create and implement tracking methods to identify and stop improper usage before wrong-way adoption sets in.
 Team managers need to regularly underline the importance of data classification and adherence to the standards – regardless of employees’ physical location.

 Complete backup of all endpoints is required for a work from anywhere infrastructure.
 Unfortunately, no matter how much training, tracking, reminding, and reinforcing of best practices, VPN requirements, and remote device protection – disasters always happen.